How can you find a job in New Zealand?

 Most migrants need to have an offer of skilled employment in order to apply for a work visa or a resident visa for New Zealand.
 However, it can be challenging to convince an employer to commit to employing you without a valid visa.

-Our Job Search Coaches offer some simple tips on how to improve your chances of successfully obtaining that crucial job offer in a highly competitive market.
+In the following video Jane Orsman, one of our Job Search Coaches, shares some tips on how to improve your chances of obtaining that crucial job offer in a highly competitive market.

 What you consider a well-tailored and comprehensive CV, could be seen differently in New Zealand.
 The cultural differences in CV writing are vast and easy to underestimate.